 Ever wondered why “Song Rhythm Tracks“, and not just, “Rhythm Tracks“?

 It’s because the drumming should always be outlining the form of the song you are playing.
 That’s fundamentally the role of the drummer, or the rhythm track if you play without a drummer.
-The article above, which is tutoring drummers, explains this very well.
+The article above, which is about tutoring drummers, explains this very well.

 Always play in “song form”

 You shouldn’t be using a rhythm track that doesn’t outline the form of the song because, if you do, that then counteracts the form of the song and therefore defeats the song you are trying to play.
 This can be subtle, particularly if you haven’t considered it before.
 New musicians often haven’t and wrongly believe that any metronomic sound or groove will do.
 They miss out terribly and not having the songform outlined will actually hamper your progress.

 Always enjoy great song accompaniment, easily